Analgesics

 Gliclazide for COVID-19

-Gliclazide has been reported as potentially beneficial for treatment of COVID-19.
-We have not reviewed these studies.
-See all other treatments.
+Gliclazide has been reported as potentially beneficial for COVID-19 in the following studies.
+We have not reviewed gliclazide in detail.

 Masoudi-Sobhanzadeh et al., Structure-based drug repurposing against COVID-19 and emerging infectious diseases: methods, resources and discoveries, Briefings in Bioinformatics, doi:10.1093/bib/bbab113